An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Quadrature by recursive subdivision

-This gives us the initial subdivision $\{-1, \Re z-\Delta t_c/2, \Re z+\Delta t_c/2, 1\}$.
+By \eqref{eq:deltatc} we have the initial subdivision $\{-1, \Re z-\Delta t_c/2, \Re z+\Delta t_c/2, 1\}$.
 The center subinterval is now acceptable, and we proceed by recursively bisecting each remaining subinterval until either its length satisfies \eqref{eq:alpha_dt_crit}, or the local preimage of $x$ satisfies \eqref{eq:near_eval_crit}.

 For target points such that $\Re z \notin (-1,1)$, we can skip the process of carefully selecting the length of the nearest subinterval, and proceed immediately with recursive bisection of $\{-1,1\}$.
-This completes the algorithm, which we list in its entirety in \cref{alg:subdivide}.
+This completes the algorithm, which we list in its entirety in algorithm \ref{alg:subdivide}.